hjohns12/29years/README.md

-# good-dss
+# 29years
-Materials for talk with Friendly Tech Space, August 2018
+Gift for my parents for their 29th wedding anniversary